duckietown/compose-pkg-duckietown/README.md

 Duckieboard as a process monitor and manager for Duckiebots. *supervisor* provides an XMLRPC interface.
 This opens two possibilities, (i) bridging the XMLRPC server to the outside world, (ii) implementing a ROS interface for *supervisor* that maps XMLRPC resources to ROS Services.
+In the first case, the Duckieboard will communicate with the supervisor back-end directly via XMLRPC.
+In the second case, the ROS interface to supervisor will be accessible via ROS Bridge.

 I believe that the best option is the latter, that is implementing a ROS interface for *supervisor* that maps XMLRPC resources to ROS Services (**UPDATE**: Implemented and